Beside Kyoto Attractions, you may want to check out other relevant articles:

 8. Tenryu-ji Temple

-In the 9th century, Empress Tachibana no Kachiko (786-850) founded the temple Danrin-ji, Japan’s first Zen temple, on the present site of Tenryu-ji.
-Tenryu-ji was then established in 1339 by the shogun Ashikaga Takauji in memory of Emperor Go-Daigo.
+In the 9th century, Empress Tachibana no Kachiko (786–850) founded Danrin-ji, Japan’s first Zen temple, on the site where Tenryu-ji now stands.
+Later, in 1339, Tenryu-ji was established by the shogun Ashikaga Takauji in memory of Emperor Go-Daigo.

-Tenryu-ji is ranked first among 5 Zen Buddhism temple in Kyoto.
-Since its founding, the temple has been ravaged by 8 major fires however the garden survived its original form and was not affected by the fire.
+Tenryu-ji is ranked first among Kyoto’s five great Zen temples.
+Since its founding, the temple has been devastated by eight major fires.
+However, its garden survived in its original form and remained unaffected by the destruction.

 How to Get to Tenryu-ji Temple